 - 4. At the End User License Agreement panel, you must read and accept the end user license agreement and click Next to continue. - 5.
 On the Location panel, select a location and click Next.

 The location is the local directory in which you want to install the program. - 6.
-Click Install on the next panel to go to the Enter CIM Server Details panel. - 7.
-Complete the following steps: - a) Specify the CIM Server address.
+Click Install on the next panel to get to the Enter REST Server Details panel.

+7. Complete the Enter REST Server Details form.